fabioaromanini/stock-prices-etl/README.md

 npm run deploy
 ```

-* Create a Cloud Scheduler event with the following expression: *\* 17,18 * * 1-5*, in *Eastern Daylight Time (EDT)*, that publishes a message in *stockSelectorTrigger*
+* Create a Cloud Scheduler job with the following expression: *\* 17,18 * * 1-5*, in *Eastern Daylight Time (EDT)*, that publishes a message in *stockSelectorTrigger*

+* Throughout the pipeline execution, some extractions may fail because of the alphavantage API quota (5 requests per minute).
+To deal with this, you may also create an auxiliar Cloud Scheduler job
+that will trigger the selector a few times after the first cloud scheduler job finished.
+This will assure that every stock is downloaded. *PS: if the selector runs and there is no remaining stocks to download, it will simply not trigger the pipeline*.

 ### TO DO
-* Parametrize (?) how many stocks are downloaded per stock selection
 * Improve logging with custom lib (winston maybe)
-* Make sure nothing will fail if there is no data available for a given date (holidays for instance)